olexandr-konovalov/gnu/README.md

 ### Local installation

-To use the package locally, first you have to install the GAP system using the source distrubution from http://www.gap-system.org/Releases/.
+To use the package locally, first you have to install the GAP system using the source distribution from http://www.gap-system.org/Releases/.
 Please ensure that you build packages as described there as well.
 After that, the Gnu package could be installed in the same way like other GAP packages that do not require compilation.
 It is suggested to install it as a custom package in the `.gap/pkg`